 A rash is a common skin condition in which the skin changes color or texture.
 Rashes have a wide range of causes and can appear anywhere on the skin.
 While they are usually temporary, they can be incredibly bothersome and may be an indication of a more serious health condition.
 If you or a loved one has developed a concerning rash, it is best to come in for a dermatological evaluation and treatment.

-Common Causes of Rashes
+Common Types of Rashes

 Common types of rashes include the following: